Skip to content

 1. Enroll your organization for free, and get approved within 2-3 business days.

-2. Shop online or buy gift cards from hundreds of popular brands you know and love, with each brand contributing a percentage back to your cause.
+2. Buy gift cards, shop online, or dine at local restaurants.
+RaiseRight partners with hundreds of popular brands you know and love, and each brand contributes a percentage back to your cause.

-3. Invite organization members, friends, and family to join your program and earn even more through everyday purchases.
+3. You can invite more organization members, friends, and family to join your program, and they'll help you earn even more through their everyday purchases.
+It's that easy!

 Learn how RaiseRight works